tvheadend/tvheadend/docs/markdown/status_subscriptions.md

 : Hostname/IP address using the subscription.

 **Username**
 : Username using the subscription - a blank cell indicates the subscriber didn't supply a username.

 **Title**
-: Title of the application using the subscription - you will sometimes see "epggrab" here, this is an internal subscription used by tvheadend to grab EPG data.
+: Title of the application using the subscription - you will sometimes see "epggrab" here, this is an internal subscription used by Tvheadend to grab EPG data.

 **Channel**
 : The name of the [channel](class/channel) the subscription is using - if the subscription is streaming a service/mux this cell will be blank.

+**Service**
+: The service used by the subscription.

 **Profile**
 : The name of the [profile](class/profile) the subscription is using.